d6u/maxcon/README.md

 # MAXCON

-A development task runner to run dev servers and other task runners in a reactive and dependency driven manner.
+Run series of operations in a dependency driven, maximumly concurrent way.

+## Usage